 Sukanya Samridhhi Yojana (SSY) is a government-backed savings scheme in India that was introduced in 2015 by the Ministry of Finance as a part of the “Beti Bachao Beti Padhao” (Save Girl Child, Educate the Girl Child) campaign.
 Sukanya Samriddhi Yojana Scheme encourages parents to set aside funds for their daughter’s education and wedding expenses as it aims at the betterment of girl children in India.

-Features of Sukanya Samriddhi Yojana Scheme
+Features of the Sukanya Samriddhi Yojana Scheme

 - Maximum Deposit: The maximum limit for deposits in the account is INR 1,50,000 per year.